ruidlopes/minimal.js/README.md

 (skip directly to [Usage](#Usage), [a complex example usage](#Complex-example), and learn [how to extend with new features](#Extending))

+* version 0.2.1
+  * default renderer for non-textual and non-array values is "children"

 * version 0.2.0
   * pre and post processing filters
   * exception handling